 Group training: Group training will take place in the form of simulation missions.
 A simulation mission is an extensive, fully immersive exercise that prepares the astronauts for the real mission to Mars.
 The simulated environment will invoke as many of the Mars conditions as possible.
-Immediately after selection, the groups will participate in these simulations for three months per year.
+Immediately after selection, the groups will participate in these simulations for a few months per year.
 During simulations, astronauts will only be able to leave the base when wearing their Mars suits.
 They will have to take care of their water supply and keep the life support systems up and running.
 They must also cultivate their own food, and all communications with the outside world will be artificially delayed by twenty minutes.

 There will be several simulation bases, some easy to access for early stage, while others will be located in a harsh environments on Earth, providing realistic desert terrain and drastically cold conditions.
 These trials will demonstrate whether they are suitable for all elements of the task ahead.
 Can the astronauts keep the group functioning?
 Will they keep a cool head when confronted with a challenge?
 Can they effectively and efficiently solve given and uprising problems?